 The agent might be running in a third-party platform IT doesn't manage, or embedded in a workflow that breaks if removed.
 Manual processes don't scale when you're offboarding dozens of employees per month and each has created multiple agents.

-This works regardless of how the agent was created, what framework it uses, or where its credentials are stored.
+This works regardless of how the agent was created, what framework it uses, or where its original credentials are stored.

 What happens when an employee with AI agents leaves?